stadium-software/multistate-button/README.md

 # Muti-State Button <!-- omit in toc -->

-A RadioButtonList displayed as a button
+A RadioButtonList displayed as a button.
+This control is useful when a RadioButtonList cannot be shown due to space limitations.

 ![](images/view.gif)